homebrew-limelight/packages/README.md

     * Must be running on a Debian system.
 * Python Packages:
     * `all`-platform packages: Must be running on a Debian-based operating system.
-    * `armhf`-platform packages: Must be running on an arm-based platform with a Debian-based operating system.
+    * `armhf`-platform packages: Must be running on an arm32-based platform with a Debian-based operating system.
 * Dependencies:
     * Must be running on an Debian-based operating system.